jonathanmagambo/otterlang/README.md

 - Transparent Rust FFI exposes functions and methods, but macros/proc-macros are ignored and structs/enums cross the boundary as opaque handles (see [FFI Guide](docs/FFI_GUIDE.md#limitations)).
 - WebAssembly builds run without filesystem access or full FFI support, so many stdlib modules (`io`, `net`, `task`) are unavailable in that target ([details](docs/WEBASSEMBLY.md#limitations)).
 - Building the toolchain currently requires LLVM 18 and Rust nightly because the bridge generator depends on nightly-only rustdoc features.

+<h1 align="center">Contributing and License</h1>

+> [!IMPORTANT]
+> OtterLang is currently in **Early Access (v0.1.0)** and is being actively developed.
+The project is experimental, and you may encounter sharp edges. **If you plan to contribute to the project, now is the time to provide a helping hand for the hardworking team**.
+Your contributions during this early stage will help shape the future of OtterLang.

+OtterLang is free and open source, released under the **BSD-3-Clause License**.
+The license allows you to:

+- View the source code and learn from it
+- Use it for any purpose, including commercial use
+- Modify and distribute the code
+- Use it in proprietary software

+Contributions are welcome with open arms as we look to foster a community.
+Please proceed to take a look at [CONTRIBUTING.md](./CONTRIBUTING.md) for more information on how to get started, as well as the codebase to learn from it.
+We sincerely and deeply are grateful and thankful for your efforts.